bitwarden/help/_articles/providers/getting-started-providers.md

 ## Why Bitwarden Providers?

-Managed Service Providers (MSPs), Resellers, and other businesses often need a way to quickly create and easily administer Bitwarden Organizations on behalf of business customers. **Providers** are Vault-administration entities that allow those businesses to create and manage [Client Organizations](#client-organization).
+Managed Service Providers (MSPs), Resellers, and other businesses often need a way to quickly create and easily administer Bitwarden Organizations on behalf of business customers. **Providers** are administration entities that allow those businesses to create and manage [Client Organizations](#client-organization).

 [Service Users](#add-service-users) are Provider-specific users that can fully administer Organizations on behalf of their customers.
 With full access to each Client Organization from the **Provider Portal**, Providers can seamlessly protect and support customers while allowing them to focus on critical day-to-day operations: